John Forsell

 Carl Johan Jacob Forsell (6 November 1868 – 30 May 1941), known as John Forsell, was a prominent Swedish baritone, opera administrator and teacher of voice.
-He was the leading baritone of the Royal Swedish Opera (RSO) from 1896–1918, and thereafter sang roles periodically with the company until his last stage performance in 1938.
-From 1923-1939 he served as the director of the RSO.
+He was the leading baritone of the Royal Swedish Opera (RSO) from 1896 to 1918, and thereafter sang roles periodically with the company until his last stage performance in 1938.
+From 1923б to 1939 he served as the director of the RSO.
 He also sang leading roles as a guest artist with opera companies internationally, drawing particular acclaim for his portrayal of the title character in Wolfgang Amadeus Mozart's Don Giovanni.

 In 1899, Forsell was awarded the Litteris et Artibus and, a decade later, he was named a Hovsångare.
 The Royal Swedish Academy of Music awarded him membership in 1906.

 Early life and education

 Born in Stockholm, Forsell was the son of Carl August Forsell, a sea captain, and Axeline Forsell (née Åberg).
 Before his singing career, he served in the Swedish Army; becoming a second lieutenant in 1890 and lieutenant in 1896.
 In 1897 he requested and was granted an honorable dismissal from the army, but continue to serve as a member of the Uppland Regiment reserves through 1901.

-While serving in the army, he pursued voice studies with Julius Günther (1818–1904) at the Royal College of Music, Stockholm from 1892-1894.
+While serving in the army, he pursued voice studies with Julius Günther (1818–1904) at the Royal College of Music, Stockholm from 1892 to 1894.
 After graduating from college he studied singing further in Paris in 1895-1896 and later in Stockholm with Hedvig Willman (1841–1887) and Signe Hebbe (1837–1925).